forestdussault/AutoROGAV2/README.md

 # AutoROGAV2

-### Note: This project has been moved to the [OLCRedmineAutomator](https://github.com/forestdussault/OLCRedmineAutomator)
+### Note: This project has been moved to the [OLCRedmineAutomator](https://github.com/forestdussault/OLCRedmineAutomator) project

 Code to automatically produce OLC reports of genomic analysis (ROGA).